 The Wisconsin Economic Development Corporation is offering qualified applicants Entrepreneurial Training Grants that cover most of the $1,000 course fee.
 The grant covers 75% of the tuition, reducing your cost to $250.

-Grant recipients must meet attendance requirements, complete a qualified business plan within 90 days of completion of the course and participate in at least one hour of no-cost business consulting with the SBDC at UW-Stevens Point, or will otherwise be responsible for the remaining $750.
+Grant recipients must meet attendance requirements, complete a qualified business plan within 90 days of completion of the course, or will otherwise be responsible for the remaining $750.

 Space in the couse is limited and will be filled on a first-come, first-served basis.
 Register online at uwbizgrants.org by creating an account and filling out the SBDC ETP grant application.
 Register early to ensure there is enough time to complete a pre-class consultation with your assigned SBDC counselor.